kandersolar/pvlib-python/paper/2023/paper.md

 Finally, we highlight the pvlib tutorial sessions and users group meetings run by both pvlib python maintainers and broader community members in recent years.
-To date, these meetings have been held at the IEEE Photovoltaics Specialists Conference (PVSC), the PV Performance Modeling Workshops, and PyData Global.
+To date, these meetings have been held at the IEEE Photovoltaics Specialists Conference (PVSC), the PVPMC Workshops, and PyData Global.

+# Commercial adoption

+TODO

 # Acknowledgements